This page provides information and links to online resources for the lapsing of caveats (under section 143 Land Transfer Act 2017).

 Making an application to lapse a caveat

 There is no prescribed form for an application under section 143 LTA although the Caveats Guideline includes a suggested form at Schedule 4.
 A letter from the registered owner containing the relevant details may also be lodged.

 The instrument code is A143.

 Timeframes for action are prescribed by section 143(3) LTA.

 Upon receipt of an application to lapse a caveat, LINZ must notify the caveator.
 This notice will generally be given within 5 working days of receipt and may be given by post, fax, email or other means as set out in section 221 LTA.
-The caveator has 10 working days (plus deemed delivery period of two working days if LINZ gave notice to the caveator by post) to give notice to the Registrar-General of Land (RGL) that the caveator has made an application to the High Court that the caveat not lapse.
+The notice will be given to the address for service specified at the time the caveat was lodged, or the updated address if the caveator has notified LINZ of a change of address.
+LINZ uses Courier Post to give notice under s143(2) LTA by post.
+Notice is therefore deemed to have been given on the date that Courier Post’s tracking records delivery having taken place.
+The caveator has 10 working days from the date notice is given to themselves give notice to the Registrar-General of Land (RGL) that the caveator has made an application to the High Court that the caveat not lapse.
 There is no requirement for the caveator to give the RGL a copy of the application made, all that is needed is a notice that an application has been made.
-The application must be received by the RGL within this period, else the caveat lapses by operation of law.
+If the application is not received by the RGL within this period the caveat lapses by operation of law.

 From the date that the caveator gave notice to the RGL of the caveator’s application that the caveat not lapse the caveator has a further 20 working days to obtain from the High Court :

 (a) an order that the caveat not lapse